Material Safety Data Sheet for Cyclopentyl Chloride

 Ecological Information

-Bioaccumulation Potential: May bioaccumulate in aquatic organisms
+Bioaccumulation Potential: Potential to bioaccumulate, especially in aquatic organisms

 Disposal Considerations